benev0/blog/blog/angular_webcontent.md

 Angular is solid and I do think that services are intuitive although do pose some unique risks particularly with error tracking as many components will likely use that service.

-Does your content need to be updated on the server only, no the user can spare some cycles, but only some.
+Does your content need to be updated on the server only, no the user can spare some cycles.